The eye and the ear: a short analysis of the direct object, the indirect object, and the object of the preposition

 I baked Margaret a cake.

-Here the direct object cake receives the action performed by the subject I. It shows the result of the action.
-It answers the question ‘what?’ or ‘whom?’ after an action verb.
-Another way of putting it is that cake is the direct object of the verb because it receives the action from the verb.
+Here the direct object cake is the result of the action performed by the subject I. It answers the question ‘what?’ or, in this case, ‘who?’ after an action verb.

 I baked a cake for Margaret.

-Notice the sentence is constructed virtually the same, but Margaret appears at the end of the sentence, and the preposition for precedes Margaret.
-In this case the phrase for Margaret becomes the object of the preposition.
+Notice the sentence is almost identical, but Margaret appears at the end of the sentence, and the preposition for precedes Margaret.
+In this case Margaret becomes the object of the preposition.

 How can you tell if a word is an indirect object or the object of a preposition?
-If it comes just after a preposition, then it is the object of a preposition.
+If the noun or pronoun comes just after a preposition, then it is the object of a preposition.
 If it does not come just after a preposition, then it is an indirect object.
 The indirect object is usually followed by a direct object.
 The object of a preposition is not and is often found at the end of a sentence.

 Hopefully, it is now clear how these three elements of grammar work in a sentence.